microsoft/bedrock/tools/prereqs/README.md

 - Terraform
 - SPK

-To make this easier, we provide an individual script for each prereq.
+To simplify this, we maintain an individual script for each prerequisite.

 NOTE: You do not need to use these scripts if you are already utilizing a package manager like `apt` or `brew` to install these.
-Most of the install scripts install the executables into /usr/local/bin.

-To use, clone the bedrock repository locally and then navigate to `tools/prereqs`.
+To use, clone the bedrock repository locally and then navigate to `tools/prereqs` and execute the appropriate scripts for the prerequisites you need to install.

 ## Azure CLI